C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 MARINE INSURANCE:

-undertakes to indemnify the assured, in manner and to the extent thereby
+to indemnify the assured, in manner and to the extent thereby agreed, against

-agreed, against marine losses, that is to say, the losses incident to marine
+marine losses, that is to say, the losses incident to marine adventure.”

-of Marine Adventure: Exists where insurable property (ship, goods, movables)
+Adventure: Exists where insurable property (ship, goods, movables) or earnings

-or earnings of vessel (freight, commission, etc.) exposed to maritime perils,
+of vessel (freight, commission, etc.) exposed to maritime perils, or liability

-or liability to third party incurred by reason of maritime perils.
+to third party incurred by reason of maritime perils.
+Definition of

 INSURABLE INTEREST: